Minnesota Public Radio: Services

 With the addition of later stations, MPR originally offered a mix of classical music and NPR news/talk programming on a single service.
-Beginning in 1991, MPR's programming split in two, forming separate news and classical music services (although one station in the Upper Peninsula of Michigan still carries a combination of those two services).
-The 2005 acquisition of WCAL in Northfield, Minnesota, which covers the Minneapolis-St. Paul and Rochester areas, provided the opportunity to launch another music service, "The Current."
-This third service has gradually expanded to most of southern eastern Minnesota.
+Beginning in 1991, MPR's programming split in two, forming separate news and classical music services (although one station in the Upper Peninsula of Michigan still carries a combination of the two).
+The 2005 acquisition of WCAL in Northfield, Minnesota, which covers the Minneapolis–St. Paul and Rochester areas, provided the opportunity to launch another music service, "The Current."
+This third service has gradually expanded to most of southeastern Minnesota.

 MPR News

 MPR's news and information service includes a mix of locally produced programs and national/international shows.
 The flagship station is KNOW-FM (91.1 FM) in the Twin Cities.

-The MPR newsroom has garnered international acclaim, most recently earning the inaugural Knight News Innovation EPpy Award in 2008.
-MPR's newsroom is known for its Public Insight Network, a database of citizen sources who contribute their expertise on a wide array of topics.
+The MPR newsroom has garnered international acclaim, earning the inaugural Knight News Innovation EPpy Award in 2008.
+The newsroom is known for its Public Insight Network, a database of citizen sources who contribute their expertise on a wide array of topics.
 The Public Insight Network grew to 140,000 sources in 2011 and partners with other news media, journalism schools, foundations and community groups.

-As of 2022, 24 full power stations carry MPR's News and Information service and various translator signals around the state offer additional coverage.
+As of 2022, 24 full-power stations carry MPR's News and Information service and various translator signals around the state offer additional coverage.

-MPRNews.org is a non-profit news website maintained by MPR.
-This online news source covers issues that affect the state including politics, business, education, health, environment and the economy.
-MPR News offers headline news, video, blogs, audio and multiple ways for readers to become involved in the news-making process.
+MPRNews.org is a nonprofit news website maintained by MPR.
+This online news source covers issues that affect the state including politics, business, education, health, environment, and the economy.
+MPR News offers headline news, video, blogs, audio, and multiple ways for readers to become involved in the news-making process.

 YourClassical MPR

-MPR's classical music network is carried on 18 full power stations and various translators offer additional coverage.
-The flagship station is KSJN (99.5 FM) in the Twin Cities.
-In April 2021, the station rebranded as YourClassical MPR, aligning it with the umbrella branding used for American Public Media's digital classical music platforms and nationally-distributed programming.
-Most of the network's schedule is a simulcast of APM's Classical 24 network, although a statewide morning show airs Monday-Friday, an afternoon drive request show airs Friday and the network airs various specials and live broadcasts.
-The HD 2 signal of KSJN-FM offers a 24 hour feed of the Classical 24 network.
+MPR's classical music network is carried on 18 full-power stations and various translators offer additional coverage.
+The flagship station is KSJN (99.5 FM), in the Twin Cities.
+In April 2021, the station rebranded as YourClassical MPR, aligning it with the umbrella branding used for American Public Media's digital classical music platforms and nationally distributed programming.
+Most of the network's schedule is a simulcast of APM's Classical 24 network, although statewide morning and afternoon shows air Monday through Friday and the network airs various specials and live broadcasts.
+The HD 2 signal of KSJN-FM offers a 24-hour feed of the Classical 24 network.

-On September 10, 2020, Garrett McQueen, the host of Classical 24's Music Through the Night, and MPR's only African-American classical music host, was terminated by American Public Media for "not following programming guidelines."
-According to McQueen, he was "given two warnings — one of which was about his need to improve communication and the other warning was for switching out scheduled music to play pieces he felt were more appropriate to the moment and more diverse."
+On September 10, 2020, Garrett McQueen, the host of Classical 24's Music Through the Night and MPR's only African-American classical music host, was terminated by American Public Media for "not following programming guidelines."
+According to McQueen, he was "given two warnings—one of which was about his need to improve communication and the other warning was for switching out scheduled music to play pieces he felt were more appropriate to the moment and more diverse."